N° 005 — Toastmasters companion layer

 Clubs as context first, coordination second, authority last.

 Eloquish is built for private rehearsal before real meetings and presentations.
 The Toastmasters layer adds optional club context, role-aware practice, and community-run shared spaces without pretending to replace official club administration.
+Not affiliated with Toastmasters International.

 Still outside launch